KnlnKS/omegadl/README.md

 # OmegaDL

-An unofficial native macOS client for MEGA downloads and uploads.
+An unofficial macOS client for MEGA file transfers.

 </div>